 As Aotearoa New Zealand tackles its transition to cleaner energy, interest in power purchase agreements (PPAs) is increasing, particularly from businesses.
-Generators and retailers have been using PPAs since the advent of electricity markets, but over the last decade or so, businesses globally have been entering into PPAs in large volumes (~150 GW from 2008 to 2022) in an effort to control energy costs and decarbonise.
+Generators and retailers have been using PPAs since the advent of electricity markets, but over the last decade or so, businesses globally have been entering into PPAs in large volumes (~150 GW from 2008 to 2022) in an effort to lower energy costs and decarbonise.

 PPAs can be confusing for businesses (and energy experts too) because they come in many different shapes and forms, there’s lots of PPA terminology, and also duplication of terms.
 For example, an ‘on-site PPA’ can also be called a ‘private wire PPA’.